Parenting Tips That All Parents Need to Know

 Balance on Screen-time

 You might try to raise a child without using screens, but let’s face it: you’re reading this on one.
 As with everything else, the issue is balancing the ideal and the real in a way that is appropriate for your family.
+Manage your child’s screen time and cookie settings on their device.
 Begin by considering what good screen-related experiences you want to help bring into your children’s lives.

 Things like viewing a movie as a family, reading a book on an iPad, FaceTiming with out-of-town relatives should be balanced.
 Technology today plays such an essential role in children’s lives that we’re talking about everything from sleep to study to social life when we talk about technology.